Clickable Menu by subject

 1. Pants should not be too low (no sagging pants) or too tight.
-Do not wear oversized, baggy or skin-tight pants.
-Pants with words printed across the bottom are not appropriate either.
+Do not wear oversized, baggy or skin-tight pants and pants with words printed across the bottom are not allowed.

 2. Ragged, holey or distressed jeans with worn spots (fake or real) are not to be worn.

 3. All shorts, skirts, or dresses (including slits in skirts or dresses) must touch the top of the knee cap.
 Girls MUST wear shorts or leggings under their skirts/dresses.